David Robinson: Rookie of the Year, DPOY award and scoring title (1989–1994)

 Since he had not signed a contract, NBA regulations stated that Robinson could have reentered the draft after his naval service.
 Although there was speculation that he might choose not to sign with the Spurs, Robinson agreed to move to San Antonio for the 1989–90 season, but the Spurs agreed to pay him as much as the average of the salaries of the two highest-paid players in the league each year, or release him to free agency.

 The Spurs had spent the second half of the 1980s as an also-ran, bottoming out in 1988–89 season with a 21–61 record, the worst in franchise history at the time.
-While it was widely thought that the Spurs would become respectable again once Robinson arrived, no one expected what happened in his rookie season.
 Robinson led the Spurs to the greatest single-season turnaround in NBA history at the time (a record the Spurs themselves broke in 1997–98 season, after drafting Tim Duncan, which was then broken by the Boston Celtics in the 2007–08 NBA season).
 The Spurs leaped to a record of 56–26 for a remarkable 35 game improvement.
 They advanced to the second round of the Western Conference playoffs where they lost in seven games to the eventual conference champion Portland Trail Blazers.
 Following the 1989–90 season, he was unanimously named the NBA Rookie of the Year, and subsequently Sega produced a game featuring him entitled David Robinson's Supreme Court.
 The Spurs made the playoffs seven more seasons in a row.
 In the 1991–92 season Robinson led the league in blocks and was named the NBA Defensive Player of the Year.
 Robinson also made the 1992 US Olympic Dream Team that won the gold medal in Barcelona.
 During the 1993–94 season, he became locked in a duel for the NBA scoring title with Shaquille O'Neal, scoring 71 points (breaking George Gervin's single-game franchise record of 63) against the Los Angeles Clippers to win it.
 In that season, Robinson averaged a career-high 29.8 points per game, 10.7 rebounds per game, career-high 4.8 assists per game and 3.3 blocks per game.